valheimPlus/ValheimPlus/README.md

 ; Change false to true to enable this section enabled=false

-; Configurate the speed at which the bees produce honey in seconds, 1200 seconds are 24 ingame hours honeyProductionSpeed = 1200
+; configure the speed at which the bees produce honey in seconds, 1200 seconds are 24 ingame hours honeyProductionSpeed = 1200

-; Configurate the maximum amount of honey in beehives maximumHoneyPerBeehive = 4
+; configure the maximum amount of honey in beehives maximumHoneyPerBeehive = 4

 [Building]